 The reputation and recognition of advisers is also improving all the time.

-However, the route to becoming a financial adviser changed dramatically since the financial crisis of 2009.
+However, the route to becoming a financial adviser changed dramatically after the financial crisis of 2009.

 The financial services regulator, the FCA, safeguards the reputation of the industry and improves professional standards.